MaksimAniskov/aws-serverless-photo-gallery/README.md

 1. Pay attention that stack you created got prefix _serverlessrepo-_ to its name automatically.
 <br/>Create SSM parameter of Secure String type with name /_stack-name_/CLOUD_FORMATION_PRIVATE_KEY replacing _stack-name_ with your value, e.g. _serverlessrepo-photo-galery_.
-<br/>Set its value to CloudFront private key (see Prerequisites) preserving line brakes!
+<br/>Set its value to CloudFront private key (see Prerequisites) preserving newline characters.
-<br/>You can do that with following AWS CLI command (don't forget to replace _stack-name_!)
+You can do that with following AWS CLI command (don't forget to replace _stack-name_!)
 > aws ssm put-parameter --type SecureString --name /_stack-name_/CLOUD_FORMATION_PRIVATE_KEY --value file://_private_key.pem_

 2. The application leverages awesome [Serverless Image Handler by AWS](https://github.com/awslabs/serverless-image-handler) which by default is configured to send usage data to AWS.
 In case you don't want posting such data to AWS, open AWS Lambda Console, find ```ServerlessImage-ImageHandlerFunction``` function, open it for editing, go to Environment variables, and set ```SEND_ANONYMOUS_DATA``` to ```No```.